 Honduran coffee farming partners | Higher Grounds Coffee

 We have featured a variety of uniquely-processed microlots from individual farmers within the COMSA cooperative and hope to continue purchasing from these amazing farmers year after year.
+Check out our current offerings here.
 We also source seasonally-available coffee from COMSA to be decaffeinated at Descamex, the Mountain Water Decaffeination plant in Veracruz, Mexico.

 Café Orgánico Marcala (COMSA) was founded in December of 2001 with a vision of creating new and alternative development opportunities for small-scale coffee farmers in the region.
 The organization originally brought together 69 small-scale farmers of Lenca origin who were interested in selling their coffee collectively under the umbrella of a rural credit union.